permutationlock/path_coloring_bgl/src/path_coloring/README.md

 # Path Coloring

- We implement an algorithm to path *3*-color a triangulated simple plane graph, based on a proof by Poh in 1990.
+ We implement an algorithm to path *3*-color a triangulated simple plane graph, based on a proof by Poh.

 ## poh_color_bfs.hpp

  This file implements the Poh algorithm using a breadth first search to locate paths to color.

+### Implemented Functions

  ```c++
  template<